pomonam/kronfluence/DOCUMENTATION.md

 ```

 **Compute Influence Scores.**
-Once the factors have been computed, you can compute either pairwise or self-influence scores.
+Once the factors have been computed, you can compute pairwise and self-influence scores.
 When computing the scores,
-you can specify the factor name you want to use.
+you can specify the factor name you would like to use.
 ```python
 ...
 scores = analyzer.compute_pairwise_scores(